ckan/ckan/doc/maintaining/installing/install-from-docker-compose.rst

 * Developers need to read, modify and use version control on the extensions' source.
 This adds additional steps to the maintainers' workflow.

-For maintainers, the process is:
+For maintainers, the process is in summary:

 * Run a bash shell inside the running ``ckan`` container, download and install extension.
-  Alternative: Insert the ``pip install`` step into a custom CKAN Dockerfile.
+  Alternatively, add a ``pip install`` step for the extension into a custom CKAN Dockerfile.
 * Restart ``ckan`` service, read logs.

 a.
 Download and install extension from inside ``ckan`` container into ``docker_ckan_home`` volume

 The process is very similar to installing extensions in a source install.
-The only difference is that the installation steps happen inside the running container, using the virtualenv created inside the ckan image by CKAN's Dockerfile.
+The only difference is that the installation steps will happen inside the running container, and they will use the virtualenv created inside the ckan image by CKAN's Dockerfile.

 The downloaded and installed files will be persisted in the named volume ``docker_ckan_home``.